 Since the surge in music merchandise in 2016, the growth is not going to stop.
 In 2019 we’ve seen a steady rise in sales of licensed and promotional products: from Netflix fandom t-shirts to political campaign caps and magazine tote bags.
 Museums, media businesses, and fast-food chains are trying to keep up with hip-hop and K-pop stars.
 The merch craze is evolving, tapping into more industries and getting more customized.

-ChampionHoodie blog offers our take on recent figures, some of the merchandise business's biggest goings-on, and what we should expect in 2020.
+ChampionHoodie blog offers our take on recent figures, some of the merchandise business's biggest goings-on.

 Current State of the Merch Market